When I share with someone that I’m joining the Peace Corps, I get one of two reactions:

 Q: Oh, so you’re out to go save the world/postpone adulthood/some other irresponsible choice?
 That probably won’t look too hot on a resume.

 A: Oooh, judgy-judgy, aren’t you?!
 I am joining Peace Corps for my reasons, and my reasons alone.
 They consist of pursuing what I find to be personally fulfilling, important, and meaningful, as well as how I see my own place within the world and life.
 It’s such a challenge to get out there!
 To see the world for what it is instead of what it is portrayed to be!
 I love that, and want to be part of it.
-Peace Corps is not perfect in any way (is anything?), but they offer an opportunity to serve myself, my country, and maybe in some small way, do something for someone else who shares in my belief in fellow humanity.
+Peace Corps is not perfect in any way (is anything?), but they offer an opportunity to serve myself, my country, and maybe in some small way, someone else who shares in my fellow humanity.
 I think that in itself is cause enough for anyone.

 And no, I would dare to disagree that joining Peace Corps is “postponing” anything, except perhaps a fat bank account.
 It has taken me a lot of thought and courage to apply and pursue Peace Corps, and if anything, I see it as a remarkable testament to my character, perseverance, and ability to withstand nearly anything.
 Also, perhaps it demonstrates a marked tolerance for misery, which is just fine with me.
 Putting a successful Peace Corps tour on my resume will be a very proud moment in my life, and honestly, would I even want to work for someone who didn’t agree?